EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Related Work

-\textbf{Generative Models} \quad Recent advances in generative models, including variational auto-encoders, generative adversarial networks, and diffusion models, have transformed applications with their exceptional sample generation capabilities \citep{Du2023SequentialRW,Wang2023ConditionalDD,Franceschi2023UnifyingGA}.
-Diffusion models, particularly known for their superior output control, delicately denoise signals \citep{zhang2023adding,kingma2021variational}.
-While these models hold promise for noisy label scenarios, existing approaches like Dynamics-Enhanced Generative Models (DyGen) \citep{Zhuang2023DyGenLF} and Label-Retrieval-Augmented Diffusion Models \citep{Chen2023LabelRetrievalAugmentedDM} still focus on enhancing predictions or retrieving latent clean labels.
-Our work introduces a fundamentally different approach.
-We adopt controllable generative models, treating noisy labels as correct and aligning instances to them.
-This bypasses the challenges of traditional noise modeling and focuses on improving the training data itself.
-Controllable generative models are a powerful subset of generative models that allow for precise control over the generated outputs, such as ControlNet~\citep{zhang2023adding}, iPromptDiff~\citep{chen2023improving}.
-Unlike traditional generative models, which generate images based on random noise, controllable generative models take control information (\emph{e.g.}, text descriptions, class labels, or reference images) as input \citep{ bose2022controllable}.
-This control information guides the generation process, ensuring that the generated outputs align with the desired characteristics.
+\textbf{Generative Models} \quad Recent advances in generative models, including variational auto-encoders, generative adversarial networks, and diffusion models, have transformed applications with their exceptional sample generation capabilities \cite{Du2023SequentialRW,Wang2023ConditionalDD,Franceschi2023UnifyingGA}.
+Diffusion models, known for their superior output control, are particularly effective at denoising signals \cite{zhang2023adding,kingma2021variational}.
+While these models hold promise for noisy label scenarios, existing approaches like Dynamics-Enhanced Generative Models (DyGen) \cite{Zhuang2023DyGenLF} and Label-Retrieval-Augmented Diffusion Models \cite{Chen2023LabelRetrievalAugmentedDM} still focus primarily on enhancing predictions or retrieving latent clean labels.
+Our work takes a fundamentally different approach.
+We leverage controllable generative models, treating noisy labels as correct and aligning instances with these labels, thus bypassing the challenges of traditional noise modeling and focusing on improving the quality of training data.
+Controllable generative models, such as ControlNet \cite{zhang2023adding} and iPromptDiff \cite{chen2023improving}, enable precise control over the generated outputs.
+Unlike traditional generative models which generate images from random noise, controllable generative models use control information (\emph{e.g.}, text descriptions, class labels, or reference images) as input \cite{bose2022controllable}, guiding the generation process to ensure that the outputs align with the desired characteristics.